GTPB/TCDT22/README.md

 Transfer of knowledge and skills

-Formal, Non-formal and Informal Learning
+Formal, Non-Formal and Informal Learning

-Training is an istance of Non-formal learning, shomehow in between
+Training is an istance of Non-Formal learning, shomehow in between:

 - Formal: attend classes, perform in exams to obtain a degree
 - Informal: learn how to make the perferct scrambled eggs